Using Verbals and Verbal Phrases for Better Writing

 The cat sat on the mat.

-Verbs are more than just action words.
+Verbs are more than just action words, though.
 They are such versatile words that they can function as many different parts of speech.
 This quick guide to verbals and verbal phrases will help you learn more about everything that verbs can do.

 What Are Verbals?